+Air pressure exerts force on Earth’s surface through atmospheric weight.
 Temperature, water vapor content, and circulation pattern variations affect air pressure.
 Altitude inversely correlates with pressure, decreasing by 1 inch of mercury for every 1,000 feet of elevation gain.
 Heating causes air molecules to expand, reducing air density and lowering pressure.
 Moist air is less dense, resulting in lower pressure readings.
 The Coriolis effect deflects moving air, creating pressure patterns.
 Warm air rises, creating areas of low pressure near the ground.

 Air pressure shapes climate by influencing temperature, humidity, and wind patterns.
-High pressure systems create weather with clear skies and warm temperatures.
 Low pressure systems generate cloudiness and precipitation.
-Pressure gradients drive wind patterns, distributing heat and moisture.
 Pressure influences climate patterns like trade winds and westerlies.
-Pressure changes with altitude, decreasing at higher elevations.
-Standard atmospheric pressure at sea level is 1013.25 millibars.
+Warm air has lower density, with molecules positioned farther apart.
+Air possesses density, with molecules closer together.

 What is air pressure in weather?